lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 They are used only by the client to access to a specific resource and are never found in server response.

-If the field value must be sent, TV is not set, MO is set to "ignore" and CDF is set to "value-sent.
+If the field value must be sent, TV is not set, MO is set to "ignore" and CDA is set to "value-sent.
 A mapping can also be used.

-Otherwise the TV is set to the value, MO is set to "equal" and CDF is set to "not-sent"
+Otherwise the TV is set to the value, MO is set to "equal" and CDA is set to "not-sent"

 ## CoAP option ETag, If-Match, If-None-Match, Location-Path and Location-Query fields